 The Golden Goose is about a kind but not very clever young man who one day shares his food with a hungry old man.
 The old man tells him where to find a goose that has feathers of gold.
 The goose has a strange power.
 Those who touch it, and any who touch them, cannot remove their hands.
 A king, who has a daughter that has never laughed, has promised that she will marry the first man to make do so.
 The man and goose, with seven people running behind stuck fast to them, look silly enough to do this.
 More…

-The protagonist in this folktale is a lazy girl who doesn’t appear to be good at anything except eating.
+The protagonist in Tom Tit Tot is a lazy girl who doesn’t appear to be good at anything except eating.
 Her mother lies to the king by saying she is a whiz with the spinning wheel.
 For some reason this is just the kind of girl the king is looking to marry.
 The poor girl can’t even spin a top, so in order to avoid losing her head she accepts an offer of help from a small magical creature.
 As the creature helps the girl, she must try to guess its name.
-If she can’t, she shall become its.
+If she can’t, she shall become “its”.
 More…

 Brother and Sister